valespring/place-framework/README.md

 ## Variable Configuration

 Variables in BOLT are set up to encourage customization.
-This is achieved through three separate facets of the framework.
+This is achieved three different ways.

 * Boolean activation
 * Variable Interpolation